tardate/LittleArduinoProjects/README.md

-# 319 Little Electronics and Arduino Projects
+# 321 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [SyncJKCounter](./Electronics101/DigitalLogic/SyncJKCounter) - a synchronous 8-bit counter built with JK Flip-Flops.
+> Latest addition:sparkles: [BoldportClub/cordwood-too](./BoldportClub/cordwood-too) - The Cordwood Puzzle returns!
+Boldport Club Project #13, May 2017

 Just my collection of electronics projects, many involving an Arduino in one way or another.